My name is Susan Findlay and like most of the people I teach, I came to sports & remedial massage by way of a journey.

 I'm passionate about providing the very best quality of training and that goes beyond my teaching.
 I sit on the board of the General Council for Massage Therapies as well as being a Profession Specific Board member on the CNHC.

-Being involve in the 2012 Olympics was a great honour.
+Being involved in the 2012 Olympics was a great honour.
 The London 2012 organisers invited me to join the selection committee helping to put together a huge team of sports massage therapists to be on hand throughout the games.
 I also volunteered for both the Olympics and Paralympics which to this day brings a smile to my face remembering all those amazing memories.
 It was a once in a lifetime opportunity and I know that the experience will continue to feed back into my teaching.

 I'm not a natural born writer.
 My position as a teacher and lecturer have given me opportunities to share my knowledge with a wider audience through writing.
 I admire those who are at ease with this skill, I find it a challenge but over the years and with much support and encouragement from my editor (my husband) I regularly write for a number of periodicals.
 I am the feature writer for Massage World on the subject of Sports Massage and have been since 2006.
 I have also written for The Journal of Bodywork and Movement Therapies, Embody, and Today's Therapist over the years.